LinhGo Labs

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

-What it means: Depend on interfaces/abstractions, not concrete implementations.
-This is the KEY principle for Clean Architecture!
+In plain English: Depend on interfaces/abstractions, not concrete implementations.
+This is probably the MOST important principle for Clean Architecture.

 // High-level business logic